YounesHarrat/sample-proBTP/README.md

 ## HOW TO RUN IT

 Clone the repository, go inside the project folder.
 Run `npm i` to install the needed packages.
-Then run `ng serve -- -open` to open the project inside your default browser.
+Then run `ng serve -- -open` or `npm start` to open the project inside your default browser.

 ## Development server